SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 3. The service definition is prefilled for you.
 Here we are exposing only the Z_C_TRAVEL_U_XXX entity.
 <br>![](/exercises/ex3/images/03_06_0030.png)

 4. Update the definition to expose the Z_C_BOOKING_U_XXX entity and Z_C_BOOKINGSUPPLEMENT_U_XXX as well.
-Also add aliases to both as shown here.
+Also add aliases to all as shown here.
 ```abap
 @EndUserText.label: 'Service Definition for Travel'
 define service Z_SD_C_TRAVEL_U_XXX {